Post

 Flag: RWSC{b045887cbadfda25b29db243a18de38cb1cbfb14}

-After, we were stuck and only once hints were released we solved the chal.
-The server will curl the value in the Host paramater.
+After that, we were stuck and only once hints were released we solved the challenge.
+The server will curl the value in the Host parameter.
 After getting the correct code, we can inject our server into the Host header to receive the flag.

 Shoutout to @Shen for the first blood!